AU-Master-Thesis/thesis/extension-ideas.typ

     - According to @gbpplanner their algorithm does well even when a given percentage of messages does not arrive?

+- Handle dynamic elements that are not robots.
+E.g. a human operator walking in the environment.
+Can just be modelled as a robot that can not be communicated with.

 - Simulate Sensors instead of using a static Signed Distance Field (SDF) map of the environment.
   - Simulate a lidar using raycasting